LiannaFung/MSci-Scattered-Light-LSM/README.md

 The code in this repository is not fully modular.
 Each specimen type we analysed required manual adjustments to subplot layouts, scale bars, and other figure-related elements, depending on the objective lens used, which made it impractical to generalise plotting and data analysis into a single function.

 We first investigated individual images to determine methods of increasing contrast, before creating a generalised function to take in multiple sets of images for a given objective lens.
 This was done to streamline the process of generating all the plots and data required for the report.

+### Data inpouts
-- [Pictures](Pictures) - Data input: unprocessed images taken from microscope.
+- [Pictures](Pictures) - Unprocessed images taken from microscope.
-  - [#Masks](Pictures/#Masks) - Data input: masks for pollen (generated from imagej).
+  - [#Masks](Pictures/#Masks) - Masks for pollen (generated from ImageJ).
-  - Other subfolders - Data input: each folder (image stack) contains images at a specific concentration of background, at different angles of polarisation.
+  - Other subfolders - Each folder (image stack) contains images at a specific concentration of background, at different angles of polarisation.

 ### Investigation
 Make sure to change file paths to your relevant save location.
 All relevant unprocessed images are saved in the Pictures file.